 Once service rates were calculated, a comparison was made of them to the current service rates along with consideration for other aspects of the service provision environment.
-Projected rates for waiver years following the initial year were based on an expected two point six (2.6) percent increase in average projected Consumer Price Index.
+Projected rates for waiver years following the initial year were based on an expected two point three (2.3) percent increase in average projected Consumer Price Index.
 Once Milliman completed their rate analysis, DOM solicited public comments on the rates through stakeholder meetings, public notices, and notification to the tribal government.

 Transitional Assistance rate of \$800.00 per lifetime usage was based upon past utilization practices across all waivers.
+Transition assistance is reimbursed based on actual costs; however, the rate outlined in the waiver is the maximum allowable reimbursement.

 The specialized medical supplies/equipment and Environmental Accessibility Adaptations rates were determined based on previous utilization patterns and current costs.
+Specialized Medical Equipment and Supplies are reimbursed based on actual costs identified by invoice and MSRP; however, the estimated rate outlined in the waiver an average based on utilization per the SFY 2018 372 report.